upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 ## Major rule changes

+* 0.3 (2017-12-29)
+   * re-assigned cards to different features on the grid
 * 0.2 (2017-12-27)
    * amended the turn mechanic from odd/even to card num x 90'
 * 0.1 (2017-12-26)